sjovic/library/tech9/day3/README.md

-Day 3 Frontend: HTML5, CSS3, Bootstrap, Angular, Form Validation, Error messages
+Day 3 Frontend: HTML5, CSS3, Bootstrap, Angular, Components, Routes, Directives, Service Injection, Observables
 ==================================================================================

 Designing frontend presentation
 -------------------------------

-After finishing the backend implementation today we will focus to design the user interface with frontend technologies.
+After finishing the backend implementation today we will focus on designing the user interface with frontend technologies.
-Basic validation and data input will be done on frontend, after that data will be sent to backend via exposed REST endpoints.
-Also, we will validate data entry and present any potential error messages to user that system might throw.
+We will create all pages needed for this project, define routes and navigation for them, get data from backend via REST endpoints and present it on the page.

 Reading
 -------